When you think of a little hut on a frozen lake in the middle of winter, ice fishing is probably what first comes to mind.

 But what about a pop-up art gallery?

-That’s the concept behind Ice Cube Gallery, a new event being planned for the weekend of February 9th on Lake Kashawigamog in Haliburton County.
+That’s the concept behind Ice Cube Gallery, a new event taking place on February 9 and 10, 2019 on Lake Kashawigamog in Haliburton County.

 Two years ago, friends Gary Blundell, Victoria Ward, Collin Burke, and Dan Manley (who owns and operates Russell Red Records out of Haliburton) conceived of the idea of creating an ice hut art gallery.

 With the help of Toronto-based artist and graphic designer Patrick Lightheart, the idea is now becoming a reality.

 Three ice huts have been erected on Lake Kashawigamog where they will house installations by four local artists: Chris Hanson and Hendrika Sonnenberg, Victoria Ward, and Rod Prouse.

 In addition to the Ice Cube Gallery, there will be local food, drinks, music, a bonfire, and skating — along with overnight accommodation — at the nearby Bonnie View Inn resort.

 The Ice Cube Gallery opens at 1 p.m. on Saturday, February 9th.
 Along with the ice huts, there will be the Bonnie View Patio Ice Bar featuring cocktails, beer, and more.

 Chef Christoph Carl from Rhubarb Restaurant will be offering a locally inspired food sampling from 2 to 4 p.m. at the Ice Cube pop-up food station — which features a counter top hand-crafted by Nick Hunter from Hunters Edge Studio (the counter top will be raffled off over the weekend).